Do you need a company chop/ stamp in Hong Kong?

-Each business has to render legal documents and contracts, this practice being common for most legal systems in the world.
+Each business has to render legal documents and contracts.
+This is a common practice for most legal systems in the world.
 These documents need to be authorized by an official stamp or signature of a director or other person with legal authority.

 There are some regions around the world where a signature is all that is needed for such documents to be legal.